How to Get AS9100 Certification

 You must demonstrate:

-Risk assessment during contract review
+Risk evaluation during contract review

 Production risk mitigation

-Supplier risk evaluation
+Supplier risk ranking

 Change management controls